temporalio/documentation/docs/references/errors.md

 If you continue to see this error, review your code for [nondeterministic causes](/workflows/#code-changes-can-cause-non-deterministic-behavior).

-## Bad Request Cancel External Workflow Execution Attributes {#bad-request-cancel-external-workflow-execution}
+## Bad Request Cancel External Workflow Execution

 This error indicates that the <a class="tdlp" href="/workers#workflow-task">Workflow Task<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Workflow Task?</span><br /><br /><span class="tdlppd">A Workflow Task is a Task that contains the context needed to make progress with a Workflow Execution.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/workers#workflow-task">Learn more</a></span></span></a> failed while trying to cancel an [external Workflow](/workflows/#external-workflows).
 Unset or invalid attributes can cause this to occur.